urmiladas/hello-world/README.md

 In high school I had the opportunity to become a volunteer and teacher to students for a middle school in the neighborhood, PS 130 Hernado De Soto.
 I worked with 25 elementary school students, more specifically 1st graders, and taught them for the day.
 I used the curriculum that Junior Achievement provided for us, we taught them about community.
 I wanted them to have a memorable experience because when I was in elementary and middle school people from Junior Achievement also came to my school to teach us.
 Teaching the students was eye opening for me.

+### Skills

+As for my computer skills, I have learned HTML, CSS, and C++, but I am still learning C++ currently and will be taking it next semester as well.
+As for languages that are not computer related, I am conversational in Bengali, I grew up learning this language and still speak in Bengali with my parents.
+I am also intermediate in Chinese, I took Mandarin in high school for 4 years.

 ## Contact Me

 Email: udas1@fordham.edu